Posts Tagged ‘politics’

 The poor Google mapmakers.
 They were caught in the middle of a political controversy and wound up with a “nameless” compromise that couldn’t have satisfied anybody.

 The Iranians have always insisted that this body of water between Iran and Saudi Arabia be called the Persian Gulf.
 Meanwhile, the Saudis and other Arab states prefer to think of it as the Arabian Gulf or, simply, The Gulf.
 This is an old dispute that flares up from time to time.
 In 2010, it led to the cancellation of the Islamic Solidarity Games – the Olympics of the Muslim world, in effect.
 Because Iran, the host nation, insisted on using Persian Gulf in promotional materials about the games and on medals for events, the Arab states declined to participate.
 Of course, Iran itself is a relatively new name (since 1935) for the country that used to be known as Persia.
 To the outside observer, it is a wonder that the former Persians haven’t insisted on calling this strategically important body of water the Iranian Gulf.
-Read the rest of this entry ?
+Continue reading “Political Geography”

 21st century protest: new methods, new words